 Letting it loose

 After releasing the 1st phase internally, and getting feedback from the team, we rolled it out to our customers.
-Although it’s mainly style updates, it helps us look like Frontastic and create the impact as a brand as soon as you open the Editor.
-And it’s not about applying makeup on top of the Editor, these updates really impact the usability for the better.
+Although it’s mainly style updates, it helps us look like Frontastic and create an impact as a brand as soon as you open the studio.
+And it’s not about applying makeup on top of the studio, these updates really impact the usability for the better.
 It’s cleaner, it shows feedback at the right time, we’ve improved error messages, and we’ve really improved accessibility.

 Working on the future